ey7/project-four/README.md

 ## Features to be implemented

 - Password reset: I would like to implement this useful feature for customers.
 It was not implemented due to time constraints.
 - Paypal payment: At present there is only credit card payment through Stripe available on the site.
-Many people enjoy the convenience of paypal.
+Many people enjoy the convenience of Paypal.
 - Dispatch email: Similar to password reset, this would be a very useful feature which would notify the customer when their product was dispatched.
 - Custom error pages: Django has very basic error pages for 404 and 500 errors for example.
 It would be nice to implement custom error pages with back links.